CheremGS/Repository_for_kaggle/README.md

-this repository contains solutions and analysis from kaggle (P.S.
-Pls dont open folder titanic.
+this repository contains solutions and analysis from kaggle (P.S: Check only .ipynb-files
+P.P.S: Pls dont open folder titanic.
 There isn't interesting)